-Many mutual fund investors tend to think that once they have bought a fund, they can stay invested in it forever and wealth creation will happen.
-Alas, not all funds are meant for life-time investment.
-You must review your fund's performance periodically and decide whether it's doing well or not.
-While not every bit of bad news should get you worked up, here are some situations when you may consider exiting a fund:
+Many mutual fund investors tend to think that once they have bought a fund, they can stay invested in it forever and wealth creation will just happen.
+Alas, not all funds are meant as a life-time investment.
+You must review your fund's performance periodically and decide whether it is doing well or not.
+While not every bit of bad news should get you worked up, here are some situations when you may consider exiting a fund.

-Change in fund manager: No matter what fund houses say about having a process-driven approach and as a result a change in fund manager doesn't impact the performance of the fund, the truth remains that fund managers have a decisive impact on fund performance.
+No matter what fund houses say about their process-driven approach and how it renders any change in fund manager inconsequential to the performance of the fund, the truth remains that fund managers have a decisive impact on fund performance.
 If there is a change in fund manager, you really do want to keep a close watch on the fund.

-Change in ownership: Fund houses have their own investment culture, which gets reflected in their stock picks.
-If a fund house is acquired by another, its investment philosophy is likely to be impacted.
+Fund houses have their own investment culture, which gets reflected in their stock picks.
+If a fund house is acquired by another one, its investment philosophy is likely to be impacted.
 If this happens, keep your eyes peeled for any significant developments in how your fund is being managed.

-You may also want to sell a fund if you have too many funds in your portfolio.
-It's okay to have four to five funds in a portfolio to attain diversification.
-Anything more than that number adds complexity to your portfolio.
+You may also want to sell funds if you have too many in your portfolio.
+It is alright to have around five well-picked funds in a portfolio to attain diversification.
+But anything more than that increases the complexity of your portfolio without necessarily benefitting you.